 Fidelity offers a very low-cost HSA where you can buy Fidelity index funds or Vanguard ETFs.
 It is slightly cheaper than Lively but does not have the same expense-tracking feature.

 Tired of limited HSA investment options?
-With IRA Financial, you can self-direct your HSA into alternative assets—real estate, private funds, and even crypto.
-You’ll have more control, and more opportunities.
+With IRA Financial, you'll find an HSA unlike anything else available.
+You can self-direct your HSA into any investment the IRS allows including real estate, private equity, precious metals, crypto, stocks, mutual funds, bonds and more.
+You’ll have more control, and more opportunities, complete with a debit card for qualified medical expenses.
 Maximize your tax savings and your investment potential with complete flexibility.

 Fill out the Advertising Partner Application.
 Contact the Director of Sales at [email protected] with any questions.
 Expect the application to be available to readers if you are approved and purchase a listing.
 We'll get back to you in a few days with an approval decision and pricing.